 A well-intentioned expansion of mediocrity is at play.
 Before anyone offers you a quick solution, please remember that “compost” is the most misused word these days and that you have a lot of questions to ask.
 And yes, I am not talking about only 24-hour automatic ‘composters’.

 Too many ‘composting machines’ are hitting the market but sane choices are still few and far between.
 Several WhatsApp groups discuss solutions and through some, major city-wide expos happen where our major contender ’24-hour automatic composting machines’ often find their way in effortlessly.
-Those organising these events seem to proceed with good intention but there is a high probability that they fail to screen the products without prior knowledge about anything called composting.
+The organisers of these events seem to proceed with good intention but there is a high probability that they fail to screen the products without prior knowledge about anything called composting.
 That’s why I called it mediocrity because here the intention is good.
 But that’s about it.

 Of late, machines claiming to turn fresh food waste into ‘compost’ within six hours at low temperatures of about 40-50°C. have been attracting buyers’ attention.
 The makers are quick to say that theirs is not a 24-hour machine in which temperatures go beyond 200°C which results in burning of the waste.

 But please note that minimal temperatures even in these machines is exothermic.
 Meaning, the heat is produced by a process or a reaction that releases energy from a system to its surroundings in the form of heat, light or sound.
 Whereas composting is about a bacterial bonfire that builds up due to the increased activity of microbes in a given food waste pile indicating the ongoing process of biodegradation.